 , according to historians) varied about as much as the degree to which individual knights in Europe adhered to the code of chivalry — which is to say, you could find everything from bandits in armor to saints of the battlefield.
 Although women could be and frequently were warriors, the social and military rules for them were somewhat different than for men (and the word samurai itself, being inherently linguistically masculine, was/is not technically used for females).

-A popular misconception holds that the samurai are the counter-culture to the ninja
+A popular misconception holds that the samurai were the counter-culture to the ninja

-; that is, whereas samurai tend to come from the upper classes and were honorable warriors who fight face to face and use no "dirty" tricks
+; that is, whereas samurai tend to came from the upper classes and were honorable warriors who fight face to face and use no "dirty" tricks

 , ninjas tend to be from the lower classes, were skilled at unorthodox warfare